$altText

 • Option 1: Go to boilerbot.purdue.edu and follow the prompts for resetting your password.
 This requires you to either have access to your Purdue email account or Login two-factor authentication.

-• Option 2: If you do not have access to two-factor authentication or your Purdue email account, call the Purdue IT Service Desk at (765) 494-4000 to request a password reset.
-Be sure you have the following information: your 10-digit PUID number, your name as it appears on official Purdue mailings, and your Purdue career account login.
+• Option 2: If you do not have access to two-factor authentication or your Purdue email account, contact the Purdue IT Service Desk at (765) 494-4000 or via email (it@purdue.eduto request a password reset.
+As part of the verification process, you will need to provide a government photo ID and either show it in person, or via a Zoom meeting set up by the Service Desk, and you should also know your 10-digit PUID number, your name as it appears on official Purdue mailings, and your Purdue career account login.
 You will be asked additional questions for verification purposes.

 A @purdue.edu email account is provided to all individuals who maintain an affiliation with Purdue University, and new students are expected to check their Purdue AND personal email accounts regularly for important updates.